 The Palm Springs Post is an independent news outlet dedicated to serving the community of Palm Springs — and only Palm Springs — with 100% original news reporting.
 It is owned and operated by your neighbors (profiled below) who saw gaps in our city’s news coverage and believed our community deserved better.
 The Post has no paywall, meaning readers do not have to pay to access stories.
-It is our belief that vital information needs to be seen by the people impacted.
+It is our belief that vital information needs to be available free of charge for the people impacted to read.

 We believe all Palm Springs residents deserve nonpartisan, unbiased coverage of the issues they care about.
 The Post aims to provide that by producing high-quality, objective local journalism that informs public decision-making, addresses the quality of life of our community’s citizens, holds our policymakers accountable, and tells our readers’ stories by listening to them and making sure they are valued and understood.
 In all that we do, earning the trust and respect of our audience is paramount.
 Our reporting will always be free to all.